secureworks/errors/README.md

 Important among these primitives are stack traces, explicit error collection types (multierrors and error groups) and error context management.

-While Go 1.13 introduced error wrapping utilities that have fixed some immediate issues, and Go 1.20 added a (very) minimal recognition that we may want to collect errors into a multierror, it is really useful to have a few more tools on hand.
+While Go 1.13 introduced error wrapping utilities and Go 1.20 added a minimal multierror collection, it is really useful to have a few more tools on hand.

 ### Installation